 To take care of memory management details, the sheet controller must dispose of the sheet and the object controller when the document closes.
 It must also dispose of the managed object context on dealloc.
-Implement an awakeFromNib method to register for window closing notification from the document's window, and implement the corresponding method (documentWindowWillClose:) to autorelease newObjectSheet and newObjectController.
+Implement an awakefromNib method to register for window closing notification from the document's window, and implement the corresponding method (documentWindowWillClose:) to autorelease newObjectSheet and newObjectController.
+Finally, implement a suitable dealloc method.